Eriall1/CurseForgeAPy/README.md

 [![GitHub stars](https://img.shields.io/github/stars/James2854/CurseForgeAPy?style=for-the-badge)](https://github.com/James2854/CurseForgeAPy/stargazers)
 [![GitHub license](https://img.shields.io/github/license/James2854/CurseForgeAPy?style=for-the-badge)](https://github.com/James2854/CurseForgeAPy)

 CurseForgeAPy is a Python package that provides a wrapper for the CurseForge API / Eternal API.
 With CurseForgeAPy, you can easily access and interact with the API in your Python scripts and applications.
-Currently, the entire API has been wrapped and each data structure has been reconstructed into seperate classes, which can be found within SchemaClasses.py.

 ## Installation